buildpacks/spec/distribution.md

 #### Environment Variables

-A Builder MUST be an extension of a build-image, and MUST retain all the specified environment variables set on the original build image, as specified in the Build Image specifications.
+A Builder MUST be an extension of a Build Image, and MUST retain all the specified environment variables set on the original build image, as specified in the Build Image specifications.

 #### Labels

-A Builder MUST be an extension of a build-image, and MUST retain all the specified Labels set on the original build image, as specified in the Build Image specifications.
+A Builder MUST be an extension of a Build Image, and MUST retain all the specified Labels set on the original build image, as specified in the Build Image specifications.

 A Builder image MUST contain an implementation of the [lifecycle](#lifecycle), and MUST retain all the specified Labels set on the original Lifecycle image, as specified in the lifecycle distribution specifications.